-Roofer Lancaster PA is a term that refers to a person that installs and maintains the roof on commercial buildings.
+Roofer is a term that refers to a person that installs and maintains the roof on commercial buildings.
 A roofer, roofing contractor, or roof repairman is a tradesman who specializes in repairing roofs of buildings.
 Roofers install, repair, and replace the roofs of commercial buildings, using various materials, such as asphalt shingles, block, and metal roofing.

 Asphalt shingles are the most common type of roofers.
 They can be found at most home improvement stores and come in rolls of about twelve to twenty-four inches.
 Asphalt shingles are also the most durable, but they also have the least attractive design.
 The best asphalt shingles are made out of polyethylene fibers woven together under high heat and pressure.
 For this to happen, the fibers must be spun, which requires quite a bit of skill.
 Asphalt shingle installation is not a good sense of mind for the roofer.

 Another material that roofers use block roofing materials.
 Block roofing is made out of wood shingles.
 It is the most common choice because it has the most visual appeal, but it also requires the most maintenance.
 Block roofs are prone to leaking and cracking, which is why they are only used on small projects and for those with a low budget.